 The most comfortable fix for rebooting and selecting the proper Boot Device error is to ensure that your computer’s boot order is correctly listed in your HDD as the first option.
 It is straightforward to do.
 Just follow these steps:

-- Then Go to the Boot tab in the BIOS menu
+3. Then Go to the Boot tab in the BIOS menu bios details

-- Restart your computer see if this fixed the reboot, and select the proper boot device issue.
+6. Restart your computer, see if this fixed the reboot, and select the proper boot device issue.

 If it did not fix the problem and you still get the same error screen during boot-up, try the following method.

 You need to test if your hard drive is failing or has already failed.
-To do that easily, use a simple-to-use tool like Easy Recovery Essentials Automated Repair.
+Use a simple-to-use tool like Easy Recovery Essentials Automated Repair to do that easily.
 The automated repair process will automatically report any irregularities with your HDD or the RAM.
 Here is how you can use this tool.

 Plug it in and boot into the Easy Recovery Essentials boot image on the drive from the BIOS boot menu.

-Automatic Repair - Click on the Continue option and wait for the Automated Repair process to complete its execution.
-The automated repair process will report any issues found on your hard drive or RAM stick.
+2. Click on the Continue option and wait for the Automated Repair process to complete its execution.
+The automated repair process will report any issues on your hard drive or RAM stick.

 Method 3: Disable Legacy boot mode